Tour Yolande de France Sainte Chapelle Château des Ducs de Savoie Chambéry, Savoie, France LL: N 45.56497, E 5.91827

 Jean-Pierre Vittot Myans 73800 Montmelian T: 79 28 14 40 E: firstname.lastname@example.org - and - Abbé Marc Guilmot

 First 37 bells cast for 1937 World's Fair before being installed here; removed in 1986.
 An old report cites the Chateau des Ducs de Bourgogne.

 Traditional carillon of 70 bells Pitch of heaviest bell is G in the bass octave Transposition is nil (concert pitch) Keyboard range: G F / G C 29 There is one missing bass semitone The whole instrument was installed in 1992 with bells made by Paccard Prior history: In 1960, the instrument was enlarged to 40 bells by an unknown maker ( 0 bells remain from that work.)
-In 1938, the instrument was begun with 37 bells cast in 1937 by Paccard ( 0 bells remain from that work.)
-Year of latest technical information source is 1993
+In 1938, the instrument was begun with 37 bells with bells made by Paccard (0 bells remain from that work.)
+No auxiliary mechanisms known Tower details not available Year of latest technical information source is 1993

 Explanations of page format and keyboard range are available.

 [TowerBells Home Page] [Site data top page] [Credits and Disclaimers] [Feedback]

 Please send comments or questions about this page to email@example.com.